Geohealth Peru

 Phase 2: Training Initiatives

 Our goal is to expand the work done during the current period of our collaborative research and research training center for environmental health, GEOHealth Hub in Peru, with impact in neighboring countries of Ecuador and Bolivia as we expand our partner network and invite trainees from those countries.
 We bring together an exceptionally strong team of environmental health researchers from Universidad Peruana Cayetano Heredia (UPCH), Emory University, Johns Hopkins University (JHU), and Universidad de Chile (U. Chile), along with a network of non-profit and governmental partners with extensive training and research experience in Peru.
 Our proposed training activities will support the work in our paired renewal proposal (U01) and increase research capacity training in the country.
-Our overall objective of research study is to build capacity in ambient air pollution (AAP) research in Peru and study the association between AAP and cardiovascular and respiratory conditions, as well as COVID-19, and Alzheimer’s disease (AD), two diseases where the association with AAP is not as well established.
-The linked U01 research grant proposal describes in detail our proposed research on the short and long-term effects of AAP on cardiorespiratory disease, Alzheimer’s disease, and COVID-19 in Peru.
-We also plan to study whether COVID-19 in Lima is associated with long- term cognitive deficits.
+Our overall objective of research study is to build capacity in ambient air pollution (AAP) research in Peru and study the association between AAP and cardiovascular and respiratory conditions and Alzheimer’s disease (AD), two diseases where the association with AAP is not as well established.
+The linked U01 research grant proposal describes in detail our proposed research on the short and long-term effects of AAP on cardiorespiratory disease and Alzheimer’s disease in Peru.
+We also plan to study whether respiratory viruses in Lima are associated with long- term cognitive deficits.

 Our training programs will include annual short courses in Peru, Chile, and the USA, one-on-one mentoring in research to Peruvians investigators by US and Chilean faculty, and graduate programs in public health in Peru.
 Recruitment of trainees will be conducted in Peru, Bolivia, and Ecuador and their selection will be tasked to our Advisory Oversight Committee (AOC).